RockyPanchal/country_list_app/README.md

 -Use Clean architecture
 -Write test cases

 I have created project with showing country list

-Write test cases for unit test , widget test and bloc test
+I have write test cases for unit test, widget test and bloc test for main 3 files, We can write more test more cases for each file

-This is just demo app , we can changes as per actual need of work flow
+This is just demo app , we can changes as per actual work flow

 Thank you